 Once you start losing your hearing, the connected part of your brain starts getting weaker over time.
 The hearing problems will only get worse.
 But an audiologist may be able to start treatment that lets you hear again and reduces further damage.

 While your Primary doctor can give you general advice about protecting or improving hearing.
-Only an audiologist is specially trained to help you in this area of your health.
+Hearing specialists have more experience with hearing loss and hearing-related conditions.
+They stay on top of the latest technology and research to help you address your hearing concerns.

 The loss of hearing has been linked to a decline in overall well-being.
 Over time, those losing their hearing often become: